interplaydc/interplaydc.github.io/_leaders/theresa.md

 A Certified InterPlay Leader, she believes in the power of play as a tool for exploration, healing, and community.

-She co-leads the Life Practice Program and the Annual Spring Retreat.
+She co-leads DC's Life Practice Program and Annual Spring Retreat.

 **Locale:** Rockville MD